How Do Unified Messaging Features Work?

-The features unified messaging platforms offer enable organizations to be more productive and get more work done.
+The features of unified messaging platforms offer to enable organizations to be more productive and get more work done.
 For instance:

 - Video conferencing: Thanks to video conferencing, you can meet remotely and might even be able to replace some of your usual traveling for business.

 - Chat: Talk with your coworkers via chat.

 - Instant messaging and text: Text messaging within your UCaaS platform can send messages to coworkers or to outside devices.